 Delegator: Chief Executive Officer Express Power to Local Government Act 1995: Delegate: s 5.44 CEO may delegate some powers and duties to other employees.
 Express Power or Local Government Act 1995: Duty Delegated: s 9.13(6)(b) onus of proof in vehicle offences may be shifted. s 9.19 Extension of Time. s 9.20 Withdrawal of Notice.
 Building Regulations 2012: reg 70(1A), 70(1), 70(2) Approved officers and authorised officers.
-Delegate/s: Director Community Planning Manager Development and Place Senior Ranger - function 1 only F Ranger - function 1 only Function: 1.
-Authority to consider an owner of a vehicle's submission that the vehicle that is subject of an infringement notice, had been stolen or unlawfully taken at the time of the alleged offence [s 9.13(6)(b)].
+Delegate/s: Director Community Planning Manager Development and Place Oarian Parage (maties 4 and place) Senior Ranger - function 1 only Function Ranger - function 1 only Function: Authority to consider an owner of a vehicle's submission that the vehicle that is subject of an infringement nation, had that the vehicle that is subject of an infringement notice, had been stolen or unlawfully taken at the time of the alleged offence [s 9.13(6)(b)].
 2. Authority to extend the 28-day period within which payment of a modified penalty may be paid, whether or not the period of 28-days has elapsed [s 9.19].
 3. Authority to withdraw an infringement notice within one year after the notice was given, whether or not the modified penalty has been paid by sending a withdrawal notice (in the prescribed form) to the alleged offender and if the modified penalty has been paid, providing a refund [s 9.20].
-CEO Conditions on (a) The Senior Ranger delegate can only exercise the power this Delegation: under s 9.13(6)(b) onus of proof in vehicle offences may be shifted. (b) A delegate who participated in a decision to issue an infringement notice, must NOT determine any matter related to that infringement notice under this Delegation. (c) A Delegate who has been delegated authority to withdraw an infringement must NOT be appointed as an authorised person for the purposes of issuing an infringement notice. (d) Delegation as an 'Approved Officer' in accordance with Building Act 2011 and Building Regulation 70(1) for the purposes of Building Act 2011 Infringement Notices is limited to the following listed position only: Principal Building Surveyor. (e) Delegation for Dog Act, Cat Act, Parking Local Law , Infringement Notices is limited to the following listed positions ONLY: Senior Ranger o Ranger Express Power to ■ Nil Sub-Delegate:
+CEO Conditions on (a) The Senior Ranger delegate can only exercise the power this Delegation: under s 9.13(6)(b) onus of proof in vehicle offences may be shifted. (b) A delegate who participated in a decision to issue an infringement notice, must NOT determine any matter related to that infringement notice under this Delegation. (c) A Delegate who has been delegated authority to withdraw an infringement must NOT be appointed as an authorised person for the purposes of issuing an infringement notice. (d) Delegation as an 'Approved Officer' in accordance with Building Act 2011 and Building Regulation 70(1) for the purposes of Building Act 2011 Infringement Notices is limited to the following listed position only: Principal Building Surveyor. (e) Delegation for Dog Act, Cat Act, Parking Local Law, Infringement Notices is limited to the following listed positions ONLY: ∘ o Senior Ranger Ranger Express Power to ■ Nil Sub-Delegate: